A Detailed Guide To Selling A Business By Yourself & Doing A Better Job Than A Business Broker Would

 b) You'll get a much better price.

-Also, you can run the sale process anonymously, and without disclosing your business identity.
+And, yes, you can run the sale process anonymously, without disclosing the identity of your business.

-In the unlikely event you still feel you need assistance after reading this page, and you are willing to pay for professional help with any aspect of your sale, use my contact form to get in touch.
-But I aim to make this article comprehensive enough that most readers won't need further help.
+In the unlikely event you still feel you need assistance after reading this page, and you are willing to pay for professional help with any aspect of your sale, contact me.
+But I hope to make this article comprehensive enough to ensure most readers won't need any further assistance.

 While there is a lot of information on this page, not all of it is necessary in every case.
 It is hoped the reader will choose and read those sections below that s/he needs.